 Having been to some of the best Botanical Gardens around the world, this garden came as a pleasant surprise.
 Before visiting it, I would have laughed out loud at someone telling me there is a sprawling 50 acres of an oasis in a desert – Papago Park.
 A desert is the last place to expect to find flora.
 No wonder the Sonoran Desert is called the blooming desert.
 The Desert Botanical Garden is home to thousands of species of cacti, trees, and flowers from all around the world.

-What I loved the most about the garden was its brightly colored plants sharply contrasting with the Sonoran Desert’s cinnamon-red buttes.
+What I loved the most about the garden was its brightly coloured plants sharply contrasting with the Sonoran Desert’s cinnamon-red buttes.
 There were well marked numerous hiking trails — like the “Plants and People of the Sonoran Desert” and the “Desert Wildflower” trails — that allowed me to experience the region’s natural wonders the way early settlers once did.
+It was here I got introduced to the native Indian culture.
+Before I visited the Garden I had no idea that the state of Arizona has so many best-preserved sites of Indian Ruins.
+Unfortunately, I couldn’t only visit a few in the Phoenix and Flagstaff area.

 3. Fort McDowell